NuvaRing

 -

-NuvaRing comes in boxes of three.
-You insert one ring into your vagina and leave it there for three weeks, then remove it for one week so that you can have your period.
-The ring releases two sex hormones into the body at a low dose to prevent pregnancy.
+NuvaRing comes in boxes of 3.
+You insert 1 ring into your vagina and leave it there for 3 weeks, then remove it for 1 week so that you can have your period.
+The ring releases 2 sex hormones into the body at a low dose to prevent pregnancy.
 After a week’s break, you insert a fresh ring from the pack and repeat the process.

 -